 You’ve probably noticed how, while analyzing over 20 different pairs of socks in this roundup, I kept coming back to one brand – Darn Tough.

 There are good reasons for this, and while the other products mentioned are all of decent quality, there is no doubt this is the brand that offers some of the best hiking socks on the market.
 They also offer a lifetime guarantee, which is practically unheard of in this day and age.

 The only thing I will say about Darn Tough socks is that you will pay more for them than for any of the other brands featured here – indeed you can have some of these for bargain prices – but this is a product where the economies of scale come very much into the picture.

-For long trail walking on potentially arduous terrain, you want the very best in comfort and fit that you can get, and socks that will be comfortably worn for long periods, that can be washed and used over and over again, and that are durable and warm.
-You get all of that with any of the Darn Tough socks on this list, so my suggestion is that you take your pick from those.
+For long trail walking on potentially arduous terrain, you want the very best in comfort and fit that you can get – socks that are comfortable to wear for long periods, that can be washed and used over and over again, and that are durable and warm.
+You get all of that with any of the Darn Tough socks on my list, so my suggestion is that you take your pick from those.

 If you plan on buying more gear and clothing for your next outdoor adventure, read my post on the best outdoor clothing brands.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.